Skip links

 The breakpoint plays a critical role in the consistency of your product and is often to blame for poor product yields (or the remaining weight of your product after cooking).

 Most commercial ovens utilize continually oscillating airflow with minimal or weak breakpoints, resulting in inconsistent product coloring and yields.
-Product closest to the outside edges and bottom of the truck are cooked faster and more thoroughly, while product in the upper middle and insides of the truck cook slower.
+Product closest to the outside edges and bottom of the truck is cooked faster and more thoroughly, while products in the upper-middle and insides of the truck cook slower.

-As you have likely experience, this results in inconsistent product yields and coloring.
-The product closest to the breakpoint often can be burnt, darker, and in some cases, needs to be thrown out, while product furthest from the breakpoint achieves the color desired.
+As you have likely experienced, this results in inconsistent product yields and coloring.
+The product closest to the breakpoint often can be burnt, darker, and in some cases, needs to be thrown out, while the product furthest from the breakpoint achieves the color desired.

 When there are more and stronger breakpoints in the oven, you eliminate those cold spots and your product cooks more consistently.